zluo16/returning-string-data-web-051517/README.md

 ## Objectives

   * Return plain strings as HTTP responses
-  * Undertand that the internet is just returning Strings!
+  * Explain how the Internet is really just sending strings!
-  * Replace a Div with String returned
+  * Replace a DIV with a string fetched over HTTP

 ## Lesson